jonitt/api-photo-view/README.md

 A program to show photos from an api.
+The app is made with a hard coded api.

 To run locally, go to app's folder.
 Then run "npm install".